-The achievements of the graduates are consonant with those achieved on equivalent programmes as expressed in their assessed work, rates of progression and first destinations.
+The achievements of the graduates are consonant with those achieved on equivalent Programmes as expressed in their assessed work, rates of progression and first destinations.

-- Several examples of students' assessed work from different course levels were provided, which demonstrate that the grading is consistent with the quality of work submitted; and indicating that the achievements of students are in general appropriate.
-However, the Panel was not satisfied with the quality of some of the capstone projects which were below the standard that would be expected. - Statistics related to student numbers entering, progressing, and graduating the programme were provided.
-The data indicates that Chemical Engineering is one of the larger programmes in terms of student cohort.
-The statistics presented in the provided evidence, also show that the average time to complete the programme is around five years with a maximum of seven and a minimum of around 4.5 years, while the total number of registered students is going down.
-The number of graduates after five years is almost 2/3 of the admitted students.
-In addition, according to the Annual SER of the academic year 2021-2022, 41 students are either dismissed or canceled.
-During the visit, the Panel confirmed that the student dropout rates and withdrawals are high.
-The Panel was also informed that there is a plan to introduce a diploma degree as an exit strategy for low-preforming students.
+- Several examples of students' assessed work from different course levels were provided, which demonstrates that the grading is consistent with the quality of work submitted; and indicating that the achievements of students are, in general, appropriate.
+However, the Panel was not satisfied with the quality of some of the capstone projects which were below the standard that would be expected. - Students' intake into the PICENG programme has decreased over the last four academic years, while the total number of students in the programme has been continuously on the increase.
+The statistics presented in the evidence, show that the average time to complete the programme is around 5.5 years with a maximum of seven years and a minimum of around 4.5 years and the total number of registered students is going up.
+In addition, according to the Annual SER, in the fall semester of 2021-2022, 12 students (around 3.3% of students) are either dismissed or canceled their admission.
+The Panel discussed these findings with the senior management and faculty members during the interviews and found that there is a plan to introduce a diploma degree as an exit strategy for low-preforming PICENG students.
 The Panel recommends that the College should monitor the student failure rate and the number of students withdraw or exit with the new Diploma qualification with the aim to understand the root cause of the lower student outcome. - Tracking information for graduates is available from 2007 to present.
 It indicates that the post-graduation destination for many students is into various academic, industrial, and business roles, from progression to advanced degrees; engineering positions in various companies; and positions in other business sectors.
 The 'Alumni and Employer Survey

-Report of 2021-2022' indicates that the employment percentage of the graduates is 100%, 60%, and 54% for the last three years.
-This is concerning and indicates that almost half of the graduates from the last two cohorts are not employed.
+Report of 2021-2022' indicates that the employment percentage varied between 80% to 100% over the last three years.
 The report indicates that employers are generally satisfied with the programme graduates.